BAkinmarin/filmreview/README.md

 ### [Media](#media)

 ### [Code](#code)
-- [Code Institute's Codestar Blog]() inspired the idea behind the blog and was used in setting up the Database.
+- [Code Institute's Codestar Blog]() inspired the idea behind the blog and was used in setting and wiring up the Database.

 [Back to Top](#ux)